 A friend mentioned her family were going to London for a week and couldn’t decide on what do there.
-So, to help her out here is my top 10 things to do in London with kids in 7 days.
+So, to help her out here are my top 10 things to do in London with kids in 7 days.

 London, one of Europe’s cultural capitals, is the largest and most popular city for travelers in Europe.
 Home to famous monuments & landscapes, there is always something to do.
 From history, science, and art museums, to amusement parks, zoos, and other attractions there something for everyone.